LeeHounshell/BatBot/README.md

  The companion Android app is a MVVM pattern written in Kotlin and Java.
 It uses the Bluetooth/BlueDot work by Martin O'Hanlon for joystick controls and for communication to/from the Jetson Nano.

  The Jetson Nano is programmed with Python and uses the BlueDot Bluetooth library, the PySerial library, the ImageAI library and dependencies.
-The Nano runs the AI visual pattern recognition and behavior control software and uses 'ImageAI' to tie it together, to easily change the deep learninging approach being tested.
+The Nano runs the AI visual pattern recognition and behavior control software and uses 'ImageAI' to tie it together.
+That lets you easily change the deep learninging approach being tested.
 There is no need for a LCD display to report an IP address; the Bluetooth companion app using speech recognition magic will show the Nano's IP.

- This project includes the pre-trained 'yolo-tiny.h5' from the 'ImageAI' project.
+ This project uses 'ImageAI' and includes the pre-trained 'yolo-tiny.h5' from the 'ImageAI' project.
 See https://github.com/OlafenwaMoses/ImageAI and https://stackabuse.com/object-detection-with-imageai-in-python/

  This project also includes a modified version of BlueDot by Martin O'Hanlon.
 You can find BlueDot here: https://github.com/martinohanlon/BlueDot